OttPeterR/Obelisk2/README.md

 # Obelisk2
-\nthis is just a game I made in high-school
+<br>this is just a game I made in high-school
-\nits very ameture... beware
+<br>its very ameture... beware
-\nalso it uses PNGs for who knows why, so its pretty big
+<br>also it uses PNGs for who knows why, so its pretty big
-\ndownload just the jar if you wanna try it out
+<br>download just the jar if you wanna try it out